 These courses are open to the NC State community at no cost.
 If you are not a member of the NC State community and would like to register, please contact the GLBT Center at 919.513.9742.
-All courses offered in 2019/2020 will be listed in REPORTER
+All courses offered in the current semester will be listed in REPORTER

 Workshops we offer

 Understanding and Supporting GLBT Students in the Classroom (1 hour)

 This presentation provides an overview of the resources and services the GLBT Center provides for students, staff and faculty; explores the climate for GLBT students on campus; discusses strategies for proactively creating a GLBT-inclusive classroom environment; and covers techniques for responding to climate concerns in the classroom.

 Project SAFE is an introductory workshop that addresses a wide range of information, including identity terms associated with the GLBT community, strategies for supporting transgender students, issues that GLBT students often deal with during the coming out process, concerns that GLBT students face both in and out of the classroom, ways that allies can create inclusive environments, and the on- and off-campus resources available to students.

 The Spectrum of Sex: Intersex Identities and Relationship to Gender (2 hours)

 The GLBT community often discusses the spectra of gender and sexual orientation, but fewer GLBT individuals and their allies have thought about the spectrum of sex.
 Intersex identities are influenced by chromosomal, hormonal, and structural differences that are part of the human experience of “sex.”
 Join the GLBT Center in a two-hour exploration of the definition of intersex, its relationship to gender identity and expression, and ways to affirm intersex identities.